| Raising nearly $575,000, the

 fight against Lou Gehrig’s disease,” said Fred Fisher, executive

 director of the Greater Los Angeles Chapter.
+The special night included a

 tribute to Asa Baber, a Playboy magazine writer who raised